 My Role in LuCiD

-I am Principal Investigator on Work Package 14, Investigating prelinguistic development in three minority cultures.
-I am also a Co-Investigator on the Language 0-5 longitudinal project, supporting the 11 month study of prelinguistic gestures.
+In phase 1, I led Work Package 14, Investigating prelinguistic development in three minority cultures.
+I was also a Co-Investigator on the Language 0-5 longitudinal project, supporting the 11 month study of prelinguistic gestures.

 Boundy, L., Cameron-Faulkner, T. and Theakston, A. (2018).
 Intention or Attention Before Pointing: Do Infants’ Early Holdout Gestures Reflect Evidence of a Declarative Motive?
 Infancy.
 DOI: 10.1111/infa.12267

 Noble, C., Cameron-Faulkner, T., Lieven, E. (2017).
 Keeping it simple: The grammatical properties of hsared book reading.
 Journal of Child Language, 45(3), 753-766.